unionai/unionai-docs/source/integrations/enabling-azure-resources/enabling-azure-container-registry.md

 ### Creating a container registry outside of Union

-ACR instances that allow anonymous (I.E., public) access doesn't require additional configuration.
+Container registries that allow anonymous (I.E., public) access doesn't require additional configuration.
 Otherwise, the underlying AKS cluster must be granted permissions to pull from the container registry.

 Private ACR for Union images is only supported for ACRs within the same tenant as the Union data plane.
 Refer to [Azure documentation](https://learn.microsoft.com/en-us/azure/container-registry/container-registry-get-started-portal?tabs=azure-cli) for creating Container Registries.